 If not, correctly trained singers can experience the “Point of Appogio” while singing and possibly risking damage.
 The Point of Appoggio’ in vocal techniques refers to the point maximum muscular tension felt.
 Learning the proper vocal technique will prevent singers from experiencing the ‘point of appoggio’ at the back of their neck, throat, or even both.

 By following current vocal techniques, one practices feeling this ‘point of appoggio’ at their chest area or sternum, which helps to take the tension or pressure off the jaw, throat, and neck.

 When done incorrectly belting can lead one to so many problems and health conditions.
 There have been many occasions where singers have reported constriction of the muscles surrounding their vocal mechanism due to incorrect belting.
 If you are new to the belting and just started learning how to belt, look for a good instructor or musical teacher who can help you become a great belter.
 Singing is a very simple talent that doesn’t require one to strain or stress himself to perform flawlessly.
 Most musicians are born without the skills of belting, and they acquire them through practice and regular training from a vocal teacher.

 When vocal muscles constrict due to incorrect belting, a singer might experience some deterioration and uncomfortable muscle aches.
 Correct use of vocal muscles and retraction of the ventricular folds is crucial when practicing safe belting.

 Most singers who belt have very little control over their voices.
-When you sing softly due to technical under development, you might harm your vocal apparatus which can eventually make your voice sound thin, shaky and weak.
-Without good training belting can result in serious complications that might require urgent attention from a doctor, so when belting makes sure you follow all the safety rules regarding safe belting.
+When you sing softly, you might harm your vocal apparatus which can eventually make your voice sound thin, shaky and weak.
+Without good training, belting can result in serious complications that might require urgent attention from a doctor, so when belting makes sure you follow all the safety rules regarding safe belting.